 Setting Up Your Microsoft Application

 In order to allow FileMaker to talk to your SharePoint solution using Microsoft Graph, you will first need to set up a Microsoft Application to allow access using OAuth 2.0.
-If you go to Microsoft’s My Applications page you can either edit an existing application or create a new one.
+If you go to Microsoft Entre ID in Microsoft Azure, you can either edit an existing application or create a new one under App Registrations.
 (If you don’t have a site already, you will need to create a site in SharePoint prior to this).
-Make note of the Application ID (sometimes called the Client ID), you’ll need this in your FileMaker solution.

 Setting Up OAuth 2.0 Connection